 2 – Feed Fresh, Whole Foods

-And this includes raw foods too … many raw foods undergo a process called HPP (high pressure pasteurization).
-This process exerts tons of pressure on the food and this pressure destroys any bacteria in the raw food (good and bad).
+And this includes raw foods too … many raw foods undergo a process called HPP (high-pressure pasteurization).
+This process exerts tons of pressure on the food destroying any bacteria in the raw food (good and bad).

-Feed your dog fresh, raw foods and this will make sure there’s enough bacteria in his diet to keep his microbiome healthy and happy.
+Feed your dog fresh, raw foods to add bacteria in his diet to keep his microbiome healthy and happy.

 3 – Probiotics

 Probiotics are literally healthy (pro) bacteria (biotics).
-Probiotics can help your dog restore his microbiome (and they’re a necessity if your dog ever needs antibiotics or other drugs).
+Probiotics help your dog restore his microbiome.
+And they’re a necessity if your dog ever needs antibiotics or other drugs.

 There are two ways to get friendly bacteria into your dog: with probiotic products or with probiotic-rich foods.

-- Look for a product that carries more than just a few strains of bacteria.
-If you look on the label, you’ll see a good mixture of Lactobacilli and Bifidobacteria … these are the most important strains and you’ll see them displayed as B. And L (for example, B. lactis or L. acidophilus).
+- You want to look for a product that carries more than just a few strains of bacteria.
+If you look on the label, you’ll see a good mixture of Lactobacilli and Bifidobacteria.
+These are the most important strains and you’ll see them displayed as B and L (for example, B. lactis or L. acidophilus).

-- Probiotics are measured in CFUs (colony forming units).
-This number should be displayed on the bottle and you’ll want to look for a minimum of 10 billion CFUs.
-Not all of the bacteria will survive the highly acidic stomach in your dog, so the higher the CFUs, the more likely the product is to help your dog.
+- Look for probiotics with a minimum of 10 billion CFUs.
+This is the number of bacteria ‘colony-forming units’.
+You can find this number displayed on the bottle.
+And you’ll want to look for a minimum of 10 billion CFUs.
+Because not all of the bacteria will survive the highly acidic stomach in your dog.
+So the higher the CFUs, the more likely the product is to help your dog.

-- Look for probiotics that aren’t made from dairy or other sources that can create allergy symptoms in your dog.
+- Pass on probiotics that are made from dairy or other sources that can create allergy symptoms in your dog.

 4 – Probiotic-Rich Foods